edward-prosser/corda-docs/content/en/docs/cdl/smart-contract-view/signing-constraints.md

 In our example when performing a Repropose command, the output.proposer must sign, this may well be a different value from the input.proposer.

 In some use cases signing constraints can get more complicated.
-A deliberately convoluted example might be: The buyer or seller must sign unless an escrow agent has presented a state of type X before the 3rd Tuesday in May.
+A deliberately convoluted example might be: The buyer or seller must sign unless an escrow agent has presented a state of type X before the 3rd Tuesday in May in which case two of three appointed arbiters can sign.
 If this is the case, its best to use a separate call out to explain the constraint in more detail.